 Psychological recovery takes longer than physical recovery.

 With that said, I would advise mental training only when you are recovered, but hindered to attend to a physical practice.
 I train mentally for fight situations.
-You can practice your fight moves in the gym, but you can’t practice your reaction on environmental influences.
+You can practice your fight moves in the gym, but you can’t practice your reaction to environmental influences.
 With imagination, I can prevent overwhelming feelings and emotions in competition.
 Therefore, I can go into a fight with more focus on using the moves I’ve learned.

 Take it easy,